 No one has favorited this theater yet

 The Regal Cinema in Bridlington, is identical to the Regal Cinema in Walton on Thames.
-Both were designed by architect C. Edmund Wilford for Lou Morris, and the Regal Cinema, Bridlington opened on July 28, 1938.
-It was a handsome building equipped with a large cafe area at 1st floor level above a parade of shops, and a stage 43 feet deep behind the proscenium arch of the same width.
+Both were designed by architect C. Edmund Wilford for the Lou Morris chain, and the Regal Cinema, Bridlington opened on July 28, 1938.
+Seating was provided for 1,355 with 916 in the stalls and 439 in the circle.
+It was a handsome building equipped with a large café area at 1st floor level above a parade of shops, and a stage 43 feet deep behind the proscenium arch of the same width.
 There were 4 dressing rooms.
-A ballroom and a Compton 3Manual/6Rank organ were also contained in the building.
+A ballroom and a Compton 3Manual/6Rank organ which was opened by organist Florence de Yong were also contained in the building.

-The lavish plasterwork screens either side of the stage were designed by the famous company of Mollo & Egan (Alexander Bilimin is credited with the work).
+The lavish plasterwork screens either side of the stage on the splay walls were designed by the famous company of Mollo & Egan (Alexander Bilimin is credited with the work).
 A large decorated band ran from rear circle to screen containing the main light source.

-The Regal Cinema closed Christmas Eve 1971 and the auditorium is now exclusively used for bingo as a Gala Bingo Club.
-A snooker hall operates separately in the cafe/ballroom space.
+The Regal Cinema closed Christmas Eve 1971 and the auditorium was exclusively used for bingo as a Gala Bingo Club.
+It became a Buzz Bingo Club in June 2018 and was closed on 21st March 2020 due to the Covid-19 Pandemic.
+On 15th July 2020 it was announced the closure would be permanent.
+A snooker hall operates separately in the café/ballroom space.